Quad Cities: Early history

-As the Industrial Revolution developed in the United States, many enterprising industrialists looked to the Mississippi River as a promising source of water power.
+As the Industrial Revolution developed in the United States, many enterprising industrialists looked to the Mississippi River as a promising source of power generation.
 The combination of energy and easy access to river transportation attracted entrepreneurs and industrialists to the Quad Cities for development.
 In 1848, John Deere moved his plough business to Moline.
-His business was incorporated as Deere & Company in 1868.
-Deere & Company is the largest employer today in the Quad Cities.
+His business was incorporated in 1868.
+John Deere is the largest employer today in the Quad Cities.

 The first railroad bridge built across the Mississippi River connected Davenport and Rock Island in 1856.
-It was built by the Rock Island Railroad Company, and replaced the slow seasonal ferry service and winter ice bridges as the primary modes of transportation across the river.
+It was built by the Rock Island Railroad Company and replaced the slow seasonal ferry service and winter ice bridges as the primary modes of transportation across the river.
 Steamboaters saw the nationwide railroads as a threat to their business.
 On May 6, 1856, just weeks after completion of the bridge, an angry steamboater crashed the Effie Afton into it.
-John Hurd, the owner of the Effie Afton, filed a lawsuit against the Rock Island Railroad Company.
+John Hurd, the owner of the Effie Afton, filed a lawsuit against the Rock Island Railroad Company in Hurd v.
+Rock Island Bridge Company.
 The Rock Island Railroad Company selected Abraham Lincoln as their trial lawyer and won after he took the case to the US Supreme Court.
-Phillip Suiter was one of his expert witnesses.
+Expert riverboat pilot Phillip Suiter was one of his witnesses.
 It was a pivotal trial in Lincoln's career.